LipSurf/plugins/docs/glossary.md

 A command performs an action based on a certain voice input.
 Every command is a part of a plugin.

 ### context
 A context is a specific state that LipSurf can be in, where valid commands are limited to those within that specific context.
-The primary context that commands are in by default is called "default".
+The primary context that commands are in by default is called "Normal".

 See [Contexts](/contexts.md) for details.